UPDATE: Overview of Slovak Political and Legal System and Legal Research

 The state delegates some public authority to professional self-governing (“záujmová samospráva”) bodies, such as:

-· Slovak Chamber of Tax Advisers, established by Act No. 78/1992 Coll., on Tax Advisers and the Slovak Chamber of Tax Advisers (in English); membership is mandatory for all tax advisers;
+- Slovak Chamber of Tax Advisers, established by Act No. 78/1992 Coll., on Tax Advisers and the Slovak Chamber of Tax Advisers ; membership is mandatory for all tax advisers;

 The 2001 Constitutional amendments introduced a Judicial Council (“súdna rada”) - a self-governing body of judges reinforcing the independence of the judiciary.
-For this purpose, judges elect eight out of 17 members, three judges are appointed by each of the President, the Government and Parliament and the Chief Justice of the Supreme Court is the presiding member of the Judicial Council.
+For this purpose, judges elect nine out of 18 members, three judges are appointed by each of the President, the Government and Parliament.
+The Judicial Council elects its presiding member.
 The Judicial Council is in charge of most fundamental decisions relating to the judiciary, such as the election of judges, election of the Chief Justice of the Supreme Court, organization of disciplinary proceedings against judges and representing the judiciary in budgetary discussions.
 The Judicial Council is regulated by Act No. 185/2002 Coll., on Judicial Council.
-While the establishment of the Judicial Council strengthened the judiciary's independence, there is also much criticism that it has removed any public control from the judiciary.
-Currently, the Chief Justice of the Supreme Court is Štefan Harabin.
+While the establishment of the Judicial Council strengthened the judiciary's independence, there has also been some criticism that it weakened public control of the judiciary.
+Currently, the presiding member of the Judicial Council is Lenka Praženková.

-There is no trial by jury, but laypeople participate in the administration of justice by sitting as judges in judicial panels in criminal cases in district courts (i.e. less serious offenses).
+There is no trial by jury, but laypeople participate in the administration of justice by sitting as judges in judicial panels in criminal cases in district courts.
 Laypersons are elected by local councils.
 Two lay judges sit with a professional judge, hearing non-specialized cases at first instance.
-Appellate and Supreme courts´ panels are composed of professional judges only.
+Panels at appellate courts and the Supreme Court are composed of professional judges only.
 The position and election of judges is regulated by Act No. 385/2000 Coll., on Judges and Lay Judges.

-Slovakia has a system of career judiciary, i.e. most judges do not have other professional experience before joining the judiciary.
-The judges are appointed for life by the President upon election by the Judicial Council and can be only removed for disciplinary offences following disciplinary proceedings conducted by a special judicial ethics panel, composed of senior judges.
+Slovakia has a system of career judiciary, i.e. many judges do not have other professional experience before joining the judiciary.
+The judges are appointed for life by the President upon passing an open selection procedure and subsequent election by the Judicial Council and can be only removed for disciplinary offences following disciplinary proceedings conducted by a special judicial ethics panel, composed of senior judges.

 In addition, the Constitutional Court can hear individual complaints against violations of fundamental rights and freedoms by any other public authorities (including general courts), subject to the exhaustion of other remedies.
 Such complaints can also be filed against the decisions of general courts.
 The Constitutional Court usually exercises judicial restraint in not reviewing the interpretation adopted by general courts, unless such interpretation violates fundamental rights.
 However, if the decisions or the procedure of general courts interfere with fundamental rights (with the most common infringement being the violation of procedural rights), the Constitutional Court has the right to quash such decisions, which effectively renders the Constitutional Court the highest court in the country.

 The Constitutional Court publishes all its decisions on its website.
-The procedure before and organization of the Constitutional Court are regulated by Act No. 38/1993 Coll., on the Organization of the Constitutional Court of the Slovak Republic, on the Procedure and Position of its Judges (in English).
+The procedure before and organization of the Constitutional Court are regulated by Act No. 314/2018 Coll., on the Constitutional Court of the Slovak Republic.

 The Slovak legal system is a civil law system.
 Historically, it had been influenced by the Austrian and the German legal orders and can thus be grouped within the Roman-Germanic continental legal culture.
 During the Communist period ranging from 1948 until 1989, it has been influenced by Socialist legal thinking.
 As of the 1990s, it has been also largely shaped by the reception and implementation of EU law.